chalmersgit/SpriteSheetBleed/README.md

 # SpriteSheetBleed
 A simple python script that "bleeds" a sprite sheet (tilemap) to fix seam artefacts that occur when rendering tilemaps.

 I use this script to fix an issue I had within Unity.
-Even though I use a pixel perfect camera, point filtering, and turned off anti-aliasing, I still occasionally get seam artifacts.
+Even though I use a pixel perfect camera, point filtering, and turned off anti-aliasing (among other suggestions I found online), I still occasionally get seam artifacts.
 The only way I could fix this reliably was to "bleed" (pad) the tiles.

 Usage: